ookgezellig/SaveToWaybackMachine/README.md

 So if you plan to archive 10.000s URLs (such as for kb.nl, later in 2021), this will probably take a very long time, and you will probably have to deal with many timeouts, connection failures and errors.

-## To be archived sites
+## Archiving in progress
-* kb.nl: planned for December 2021
+* kb.nl: for Nov/December 2021

 ## Archived sites
 * [Literatuurplein.nl](https://github.com/ookgezellig/SaveToWaybackMachine/tree/master/Literatuurplein)